-Few people actually seem to keep their car in the garage, so converting it into a habitable room can be a good way of gaining extra living space and enhancing the value of your home.
+Few people actually seem to keep their car in the garage, so planning a garage conversion and creating another habitable room can be a good way of gaining extra living space and enhancing the value of your home.

 Consider what you’ll do with everything currently kept in the garage, too.
 If it is full of garden tools and your lawnmower, you’ll need to factor a new garden building or shed into your plans; if it’s where you keep your chest freezer, you’ll need to work out where it can be moved to — or whether you can live without it.
 If you really have no room anywhere else for these things, perhaps a partial garage conversion (or a conversion that has lots of storage space set aside within it) will work better for you.